kanaisteve/kanaisteve/README.md

 - 👋 Hi, I’m @kanaisteve
 - 👀 I’m interested in finance, technology, education and agriculture.
 - 🌱 I’m currently acquiring more knowlenge on AI, Machine Learning and Mobile App development in Flutter.
-- 🌱 My strengths are backend development in the PHP framework (Laravel) and Node.js and frontend development with Bootstrap, Tailwind and React.
+- 🌱 My strengths are backend development in the PHP framework (Laravel) and Python framework (Flask)
+- 🌱 Bootstrap, Tailwind and React.js are the frontend development tools I use to build the User Interface (UI)
 - 💞️ I’m looking to collaborate on projects that have positive impact on humanity.
 - 📫 How to reach me on my email address: kanaistevew@gmail.com